The Bowtie

 Throughout 2021-22, California State Parks and Clockshop held a community listening process to hear directly from residents about their wants, needs, and questions about the future State Park at the Bowtie.
 We received input from over 2000 community members, which guided the concept design for the Bowtie.
 This overwhelming community support and feedback was an essential tool for State Parks to continue to move the Bowtie forward, advocating for the resources needed to make this park a reality.

 In May of 2022, the Bowtie Park project was awarded a $5 million grant through the federal Outdoor Recreation Legacy Partnership (ORLP) program of the Department of the Interior, which is the maximum amount any park could have gotten.
 Clockshop’s artistic programming and community engagement work at the Bowtie was a huge part of the application’s success, which had to demonstrate events, ongoing programs, a significant audience, and community involvement with the land.
-This will mean that the park could begin construction as early as the beginning of 2023, and become a new State Park for our Northeast LA communities.
+Planning for the building of the park is in progress, construction on a 2.5 acre section of the Bowtie will begin in 2024, anticipated completion for the full 18 acres is anticipated in 2026 or 2027.

 Sign up for updates on the development of the park and future community engagement opportunities!